DoorDash Background Check: What It Means, What Can Go Wrong, and How to Fix It

 Before you can start delivering with DoorDash, you'll need to pass a background check.
 It's a crucial part of the onboarding process that helps ensure the safety and trust of customers.
 However, many prospective and current Dashers run into unexpected problems, such as delays, unclear status updates, or outright deactivation due to inaccurate reports.

-If you're seeing confusing terms like “DoorDash background check says consider” or have received a “DoorDash background check failed” message, this article will help you understand what it means - and what to do next.
+If you're seeing confusing terms like “DoorDash background check consider” or have received a “DoorDash background check failed” message, this article will help you understand what it means - and what to do next.

-Common DoorDash Background Check Disqualifications
+DoorDash Background Check Disqualifiers

 DoorDash doesn’t publish a strict list of disqualifying offenses, but based on experience and consumer reports, here are common DoorDash background check disqualifications: